 As a developmental psychopathologist her work reflects an intersection between traditional developmental and clinical domains, and an integrative, interdisciplinary approach is essential to her program of research.
-Dr. Blumenthal enjoys teaching undergraduate (PSYC 3620) and graduate (PSYC 5010, 6200) developmental psychology courses at UNT, is the proud sponsor of the UNT H.E.A.T. social service chapter, and she welcomes undergraduate, post-bachelors volunteer, and graduate student (Behavioral Science primarily) applications.
+Dr. Blumenthal enjoys teaching undergraduate (PSYC 3620) and graduate (PSYC 5010, 6200) developmental psychology courses at UNT, is the proud sponsor of the UNT H.E.A.T. social service chapter, the faculty sponsor for UNT Psi Chi, and she welcomes undergraduate, post-bachelors volunteer, and graduate student (Behavioral Science primarily) applications.

 Renee Cloutier, MS